35mm vs 50mm Lens Comparison

 With a fast 50mm lens, you get a little compression which brings the subject and background closer together.
 This can make images a little more dynamic when you can create a more interesting scale such as making a mountain or building behind a subject appear looming in full frame, rather than way off in the distance.

-With the 50mm lens, you can also get a bokeh effect which is that background blur that you get with a shallower depth of field.
+With the fast aperture of a 50mm lens, you can also get a bokeh effect which is that background blur that you get with a shallower depth of field.
 This is great for separation between your subject and the background if you want to draw your subject to focus by having it be sharper than everything around it.

 My favorite 50mm lenses: